 Symptomatic patients who are not surgical candidates have been shown to benefit from therapy with vasodilators.
 ACE inhibitors with nitrates is considered the combination of choice in patients with mitral regurgitation from ischemic heart disease or dilated cardiomyopathy.
 In patients with mitral regurgitation from mitral valve prolapse, however, reducing only preload actually increases regurgitation (see Mitral Valve Prolapse Topic Review); thus, the recommended treatment combination is beta-blockers with diuretics.
 Finally, patients with mitral regurgitation from rheumatic heart disease benefit the most from reduction in systolic blood pressure, as reduction of preload will not decrease the orifice of mitral regurgitation; beta-blockers, diuretics and hydralazine should be used in these individuals.

-Data regarding the use of digoxin is lacking, but its use for heart failure in general is common and considered reasonable in patients with symptomatic mitral regurgitation who are not surgical candidates.
+Use of digoxin for heart failure in general is common and considered reasonable in patients with symptomatic mitral regurgitation who are not surgical candidates.

-2. Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine
+- Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine.
+2011; 9th edition

 - Carabello BA, et al. N Engl J Med.
 1997;doi:10.1056/NEJM199707033370107.